Frugal Gambler Video Poker

 (assuming you’re betting $1 per game).
 This is definitely a frugal strategy,

-• If you have a favorite casino option, always stick with the best bets
+but that’s the whole point. - If you have a favorite casino option, always stick with the best bets

 for that specific game.
 For example, never play the American roulette wheel